nicolejoseph/Natural-Language-Processing/TextClassificationRNN/README.md

 # Text Classification of Tweets Using RNN
 The objective of this program is to implement and train a neural net using Python, TensorFlow, and Keras to complete the NLP task of text classification of tweets as disaster (1) or no disaster (0).
 The dataset used was the NLP Disaster Tweets dataset which contains a total of 7,613 tweets.
-Included is my final project report, for a more in-depth look at my final results and how this project was developed!
+Included is my final project [report,](https://drive.google.com/file/d/1l43-mgEQY-czvtJp0ceZvS9SmN76MzGJ/view?usp=sharing) and [presentation](https://docs.google.com/presentation/d/1GLGDSeT0rWkfNv4iF0sBEMNsaenaF2de/edit?usp=sharing&ouid=102559089527426954865&rtpof=true&sd=true) for a more in-depth look at my final results and how this project was developed!
 ## Preprocessing
 First, the text data was cleaned and preprocessed.
 URLs were removed using regular expressions.
 Punctuation was removed,